Insights·HR & Hiring·30 August 2025·5 min read

 Migration is more tractable than it looks

 The biggest objection to switching from a foreign HRMS is migration risk.
-The reality is that most HRMS migrations are 6–10 week projects with careful planning, not multi-year sagas.
+The reality is that well-planned HRMS migrations at this scale are typically measured in weeks, not months, not multi-year sagas.
 Data migration is well-understood.
 Parallel running during transition mitigates risk.
 The new platform is operational in a quarter.

 The companies that have made the switch report meaningful productivity gains in the first six months: faster onboarding, cleaner compliance, fewer manual processes.
 The savings are usually visible within the first quarter post-go-live.